-During the setup environment process of the Real-time Edge Yocto Project Community Board Support Package (BSP), the NXP End-User License Agreement (EULA) is displayed.
-To continue to use the Real-time Edge Proprietary software, users must agree to the conditions of this license.
-The agreement to the terms allows the Yocto Project build to untar packages.
+NXP End-User License Agreement (EULA) is displayed during the setup process of the Real-time Edge Yocto Project Community Board Support Package (BSP).
+To continue using the Real-time Edge Proprietary software, users must agree to the conditions of this license.
+The agreement to the terms allows the Yocto Project build to untar the packages.